 It’s beginning to look a lot like 2021!

-Yes, 2020 brought tremendous change to our industry.
+Yes, 2020 brought tremendous change to the foodservice and CPG industries.
 We could roll through a list of how the world has shifted – the acceleration of ecommerce, banned indoor dining, changes to brand loyalty brought about by stocking issues – the list goes on and on.

-Regardless of the disruption, our industry has jumped to tackle changes and challenges with grace and resilience.
+Regardless of the disruption, you’ve jumped in to tackle changes and challenges with grace and resilience.

 Manufacturers are working closely with their customers (retailers, operators, distributors) to monitor performance and production, rework forecasts, find new SKUs to sub in as needed – keeping an eye out for the signals of change before a crisis unfolds.